 Yes, our battle is a spiritual one!
 And because of this, we must use the spiritual weapon of prayer.

-That's why I want to encourage you today… no matter what battle you're fighting… to keep looking to God.
+Be encouraged today.
+No matter what battle you're fighting, keep looking to God.
 Keep talking to Him.
 Because of the shed blood of Jesus and the power of His resurrection, you and I, as believers, have open access to His throne.

 You may be taking a few hits by the enemy, but I promise you on the authority of Scripture, a victory is coming.
 Satan will be defeated.
 And joy will come in the morning!